sudoytext/sudoytext/README.md

 ---

-### ⭐ Thanks for visiting my profile!
-If you find my work interesting, consider giving it a star!
+### ⭐ Thx for visiting my Projects, consider giving it a star!